ayaba25/Jenkins-CICD-Pipeline/README.md

 10) Configure Grafana
     - Login/SSH to your Grafana Server
-    - Clone the following repository: https://github.com/awanmbandi/eagles-batch-devops-projects.git
+    - Clone the following repository: https://github.com/ayaba25/Jenkins-CICD-Pipeline.git
-    - Change directory to "eagles-batch-devops-projects"
+    - Change directory to "Jenkins-CICD-Pipeline"
     - Swtitch to the "prometheus-and-grafana" git branch
     - Run: ls or ll  (to confirm you have the branch files)
     - Run: ./install-grafana.sh